 b.
 Like “fire or flame,” this is another word that the demonic is hiding behind, and it speaks of the false light of a satanic illumination.
 It is speaking of the satanic light that shines from false churches or ministries, as well as the cord of light that shines from the bodies of individuals who are being hooked up to the spirit of the antichrist.
 See: “Our Testimonies Concerning the Boundaries, Territories, and the Fallen.”

 c.
 Many of these terms are related to “little gods” teachings and is a reference to Emanationism, as occultists and many charismatics believe that people are but a reflection of the light of God.
 However, this “light” is a light of Lucifer (Satan), and not a light of God.
-Be prepared to see this word perverted and used by charismatics much more often.
+Going forward, be prepared to see this word and variations of this word perverted and used by charismatics much more often.

 d.
-“Light” is a word used by charismatics who are following after Luciferian (Satanic) doctrine, and is used in some the following ways:
+“Light” (see also the term in this glossary: Fire) is a word used by charismatics who are following after Luciferian (Satanic) doctrine, and is used in some the following ways:

 ○ Children of light or messengers of light.
 Sometimes talked about as the “spirit man that is renewed and made light.”